-Appointments can be face-to-face in the practice, over the telephone or online, to help you find an option that suits you.
+Appointments can be face-to-face in the practice or over the telephone.

 Booking an Appointment